-The Nike Metcon model line is one of the most sought out product lines for cross-training shoes.
+The Nike Metcon model line is one of the most sought-after product lines for cross-training shoes.
 Since their formulation and debut in 2015, the Nike Metcon cross-training shoes have evolved tenfold.
-Out of every popular cross-training shoe, few models compare to the consistency that the Nike Metcon line has frequently delivered.

 It All Started With a Simple Test

 Like every great origin story, there’s a pivotal moment in the Nike Metcon lineage that kickstarted their growth.
-This pivotal moment comes to us from 2014 at the Southern California CrossFit Regional Competition.
-At this Regionals competition, CrossFit legend Josh Bridges wore and put the original Nike Metcon cross-training shoe to the test.
+This pivotal moment came to us in 2014 at the Southern California CrossFit Regional Competition.

 After their initial debut, CrossFit athletes and Nike loyalists readied themselves for the release of a new cross-trainer.
 In 2015, the original Nike Metcon made its debut, but not without friction.